Skip to content

 2. DataFrame inspection: Confirms all columns carry supported dtypes; raises if fallback is missing.

-3. Pydantic instantiation: Validates field constraints (e.g., min ≤ max, value in range).
+3. Pydantic instantiation: Validates field constraints (e.g., min ≤ max).

 6.2 Exception Hierarchy